 Image 2: Kalorama Hospital, located on a section of Birdseye View of Alexandria, Va.
 (Library of Congress.)

-1400 Block of Wilkes Street, north side (Alexandria National Cemetery)
+1400 Block of Wilkes Street, north side (Douglas Cemetery)

-A building footprint was recorded September 1865 by William Merrick on his map of the U.S. Military Railroad Station was, and described as a small hospital south of Hooff’s Run.
+A building footprint was recorded September 1865 by William Merrick on his map of the U.S. Military Railroad Station, and described as a small hospital south of Hooff’s Run.
 This was possibly a wooden building to quarantine sick employees of the Quartermaster or Railroad.